mc-cari/codeforces-live-standings/README.md

   - Educational Rounds
   - Gym Contests (Teams are recognized by one of its members, due to the Codeforces API design)

-The website works with old contests and live contests.
+The website works with old contests and live contests and also shows the practice submissions.

 [Codeforces blog post](https://codeforces.com/blog/entry/114892).